K-S-K/CV/Articles/30_BBCAD/Article.md

 **Developer tools:** Microsoft Visual Studio.

+**Current status:** The idea is tested, and looking interesting for me but is not in the priority now.
+So it is currently on pause.

 ## How it works.
 #### The Model
 - There is a **Prototype Board Model**.
 It contains the board metadata (like dimensions, name, description, etc.) and the collection of wires in the multiline-like coordinate form.